Mark Johnston (philosopher)

-Mark Johnston is an Australian philosopher working at Princeton University.
+Mark Johnston (born 1954) is an Australian philosopher working at Princeton University.

 Biography and career

 In 1980, after his undergraduate degree at the University of Melbourne, Johnston came to Princeton University to work with Saul Kripke and David Lewis, arguably the two most influential anglophone philosophers in the late 20th century.
 Under their supervision he completed his dissertation Particulars and Persistence in 1984.
 He became an assistant professor at Princeton in 1984, received tenure there in 1987, and became a full professor in 1991.
 From 2005-2015 he was the Walter Cerf Professor of Philosophy.
 He is presently Henry Putnam University Professor at Princeton University.